 93. Making a claim to property seized

-(1) A person (the claimant), other than the offender, who claims any property, or any interest in any property, seized under a warrant or any of the proceeds of the sale of the property, may give the Sheriff written notice of the claim.
+(1) A person (the claimant), other than the debtor, who claims any property, or any interest in any property, seized under a warrant or any of the proceeds of the sale of the property, may give the Sheriff written notice of the claim.

 (2) The notice must describe the property claimed and set out the basis of the claim and must give an address for service for the claimant.

+[Section 93 amended by No. 48 of 2012 s.
+43.]

 94. Sheriff may admit or dispute claim

 (1) The Sheriff may admit or dispute a claimant’s claim.